kiwijuice56/gd-mobile-physiology/addons/gd-mobile-physiology/README.md

 ## Usage
 To estimate heart/respiration rate, you must pass an `Array[Vector3]` of accelerometer samples and an `Array[Vector3]` of gyroscope samples into the static `Analyze` function of
 `HeartRateAlgorithm` or `RespirationRateAlgorithm`.

+Both methods return a dictionary with the following entries:
+- `rate`: Estimated breathing rate in beats per minute.
+- `magnitude`: The strength of the given rate in the frequency domain.
+This range of this value varies based on sample size, but you can test this value to filter out bad readings.
+Generally, the lower the magnitude, the weaker the signal.

 Each item in each of the `Array[Vector3]` objects should be a measurement of the `get_accelerometer` and `get_gyroscope` methods from `Input`, with a sampling rate of 60 Hz (once per physics process frame).
 See `addons/gd-mobile-physiology/sampling/Sampler.gd`